unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 This meant the device had to be manually put into bootloader mode.<BR>
 I glued & soldered a couple of micro push button switches to the board for NRST & BOOT0.<BR>
+BOOT0 is available on the one off the pads on the back of the board.
+NRST is connected to a cap on the top.

 FTDI connections were also attached to the Tx, Rx & Gnd pins on the underside of the board.<BR>